 What Drugs Are Most Commonly Abused?

 Several drugs carry the risk of addiction.
-Even prescription drugs can be addictive.
+Even prescription drugs like Xanax can be addictive.
 Prescription painkillers add to the current opioid crisis in America, for example.
 As a result, many people become unintentionally addicted to drugs and might move on to illegal drugs when their prescriptions run out.

 Some of the most commonly abused substances are: